anyuzoey/anyuzoey/README.md

 A brief overview of my interests and expertise:

+For anyone came here because of my research during my PhD, I'm sorry to inform you that my research email is terminated after I left school.
+Please contact me through linkedin (this one should be faster) or here.

 - 🔭 Working on applying CNN-based deep learning to geoscience images for fault interpretation.
 - 🌱 Actively learning about fine-tuning downstream ChatGPT applications.
 - 👯 Open to collaborating on engaging data science projects.